Your First 6 Months — BJJ Beginner Roadmap

 3

 Try to get to a specific position.
 Try a specific entry.
-Treat rolling like a laboratory, not a battle.
+Treat rolling like a laboratory.
 The question shifts from "can I avoid being submitted?" to "can I make this thing happen?"

 The habits you build in the first six months compound in both directions.
 Good habits create momentum.
-Bad habits create ceilings.
-Build deliberately.
+Bad habits create ceilings that are difficult to break later.

 Habits That Build You